LowTechCoder/rpi4-retroarch-guide/README.md

 ## Play some games!

-If you'd like to toggle fullscreen mode do this in RetroArch or press 'f' on the keyboard.
+If you'd like to toggle fullscreen mode do this in RetroArch or press 'f' on the keyboard or do this:

 > Settings(Gear Icon) > Video > Fullscreen Mode > Start in Fullscreen Mode > [on]